Autism diagnostic observation schedule (ADOS) assessment

 During the assessment, we request that you and your child or young person do not wear masks or face covering.
 The clinician will not be wearing a face mask, your child or young person will need to see the clinician's face.
 The assessment will be invalid if a face mask or face covering is worn.

-The clinician will greet you and bring you and your child or young person into the clinic room.
-You will be asked for written consent for the clinician to video the assessment.
+A clinician will greet you and bring you and your child or young person into the clinic room.
+The ADOS assessment will be video-recorded, so you will be asked for written consent to allow the clinician to record the assessment on the day of the appointment.
 This is so they can refer to it in the future.
-This video recording will be used for assessment purposes only.
+This video recording will be used for assessment purposes only and will be handled and stored securely in the same way we handle all clinical records.

 The games are chosen for your child or young person based on their age and their language skills.